-In accordance with the Articles of Incorporation, the Company shall use earnings at the annual closing, if any, to pay all taxes and offset prior years' cumulative deficit, while no legal reserve shall be set aside if it has reached the amount of the Company's paid-in capital.
+The Company shall use earnings at the annual closing, if any, to pay all taxes and offset prior years' cumulative deficit, while no legal reserve shall be set aside if it has reached the amount of the Company's paid-in capital.
 Thereafter, 10% shall be set aside as legal reserve according to law, and the special reserve shall be appropriated or reversed according to the laws or regulations of competent authorities.
-With any remaining earnings plus undistributed earnings accumulated at the beginning of the period, the Board of Directors shall make a proposal for appropriation of 10% to 70% of the distributable earnings for distribution of shareholders'

-dividends and submit it to the shareholders' meeting for approval before distribution; however, if the distributable earnings are lower than 5% of the Company's paid-in capital, they may not be distributed.
+With any remaining earnings plus the cumulative undistributed earnings in the first half of the fiscal year as distributable earnings, the Board of Directors shall make a proposal for appropriation of 0%-100% of the distributable earnings for distribution of shareholders' dividends and submit it to the shareholders' meeting for approval before distribution; however, if the distributable surplus earnings are lower than 5% of the Company's paid-in capital, they may not be distributed.